Physical Education and Sports

 Our curriculum includes a range of physical activities such as dance, gymnastics, ball skills, games and athletics.
 All activities encourage children to work independently and as part of a team.
 We work with Active Luton to plan and deliver high quality PE lessons, which have continued through lockdown.

 All children have two lessons per week; one indoor and one outdoor, as well as physical activity being incorporated throughout our creative curriculum.
 Additionally, children in EYFS have continuous access to outdoor learning provision to develop their gross motor skills.

-During EYFS, children will be provided with opportunities to develop their control and co-ordination to move confidently in a range of ways, using large and small movements.
+During EYFS, children are provided with opportunities to develop their control and co-ordination to move confidently in a range of ways, using large and small movements.
 Our aim is for children to develop an understanding of the importance of good health and to know that a healthy diet and physical exercise are the two most important factors for good health.

 During Key Stage One children become more confident in agility, balance and co-ordination.
 They are able to do this on their own and with others in games situations.
-Their fundamental movement skills are also developed during their PE lessons and they experience competitive and physical activities against themselves and others.
+Their fundamental movement skills are developed during their PE lessons and they experience competitive and physical activities against themselves and others.
 Children are taught to master movements such as running, jumping, throwing and catching, which will enable them to apply these skills in team games and use their skills for attacking and defending.

 Throughout Key Stage One, children are provided with opportunities to participate in a range of inter-school sports events, enabling them to apply and develop learnt skills and techniques.